Scarlet ibis: Breeding

-Mating pairs build nests in a simple style, typically "loose platforms of sticks" of a quality sometimes described as "artless".
+Mating pairs build nests in a simple style, typically "loose platforms of sticks" of a quality described as "artless".
 They roost in leaf canopies, mostly preferring the convenient shelter of young waterside mangrove trees.
 Scarlet ibises like wet, muddy areas such as swamps, but for safety they build their nests in trees well above the water.
 If they can, they nest on islands, where their eggs and chicks are less likely to be in danger from predators.

 To attract a female, the male will perform a variety of mating rituals such as "preening, shaking, bill popping, head rubbing, and high flights.
 As with most birds, mating does not involve any coupling or insertion: instead, a transfer of seminal fluids occurs during external contact between the cloacal openings.
 After a gestation period of five to six days, the female lays a clutch of three to five smooth, matte eggs which typically incubate for 19–23 days.
 After a successful courtship, pairs remain faithful and cohabitant, sharing parental responsibilities for the young.

 In southeastern Brazil, the ibises gather in colonies in mid-September and build nests at the beginning of November.
 Egg laying within the colony was synchronous, with female birds laying eggs in three waves in early November, late December and late January.

 Feeding

 Their distinctive long, thin bills are used to probe for food in soft mud or under plants.
 Popularly imagined to be eating only shrimp, a recent study in the Llanos has found that much of their diet consists of insects, of which the majority were scarabs and ground beetles.
 One species in particular, a scarab beetle Dyscinetus dubius, formed a large part of the diet.
 Other insect prey include water beetles and water bugs.
 In contrast, the diet of the co-occurring American white ibis there differed, the latter consuming more bugs, fish and crustaceans.

-They do, however, eat much shrimp and other similar fare like small crabs, mollusks and other crustaceans, such as crayfish.
+They do, however, eat much shrimp and other similar fare like ragworms (Nereis), mollusks (such as Melampus), small crabs (Aratus, Uca and Ucides) and other crustaceans, such as crayfish.
 The large quantity of shrimp and other red shellfish produces a surfeit of astaxanthin, a carotenoid which is the key component of the birds' red pigmentation.
-Frogs, small snakes, small fish, fruits and seeds are also occasional prey items for scarlet ibises.
+Frogs, small snakes, small fish (Cichlidae), fruits and seeds are also occasional prey items for scarlet ibises.
 When kept in zoos, the birds' diet often contains beetroot and carrot supplement to maintain color vibrancy in their plumage.

 The Llanos are notable in that these wetland plains support seven species of ibis in the one region.
 Here, scarlet ibis are the most aggressive, and attack other species to steal their food.
 They have also been observed trailing white-faced whistling ducks (Dendrocygna viduata) and domestic livestock, and catching insects disturbed by them.